 Quality of donor eggs

-In terms of quality, you shouldn’t worry too much.
+Egg banks which can guarantee to have full control over their entire donation process from the recruitment of their donors to the medical procedures including egg collection and freezing of the eggs, have shown very high-quality standards of their eggs.
 In popular IVF destinations, egg donors are qualified in accordance with the rigorous testing process, usually resulting from law restrictions.
 Apart from that, most of the donor egg banks qualify donors according to medical organisations’ guidelines and recommendations.
 Egg donors are healthy young women – between 18-35 years old – depending on the country.

-Below you will find a list of egg banks and clinics with their own egg banks which may provide donor oocytes and publish database of available egg donors worldwide.
-The egg donor bank database has been prepared with the world’s best IVF clinics offering egg donation programs with their own egg banks.
+Below you will find a list of clinics with their own egg banks which may provide donor oocytes.
 The donor oocytes are available as fresh or frozen eggs depending on the patient’s needs depending on the destination.
 The egg donors in our participating Clinics have been accepted according to international regulations and recommendations.

 What are the best egg donor banks?